 - The existing central linear park, Long Branch Stream Valley Park, serves the entire Planning Area and contains a series of parks and spaces connected by a north-south trail.
-Improvements needed to enhance the safety and function of the park include: - selective removal of invasive vegetation to improve views into and across the park - a wider bridge and a place to watch and listen to the waterfall at the bridge crossing the stream at the end of Domer Avenue - landscaping, paving, and signage where Piney Branch Avenue crosses the park and trail to strengthen the views into the park from the road and to alert motorists of trail users who may be crossing the road to access the recreation center and pool - a new loop trail along both sides of the park on Garland Avenue, Barron Street, Piney Branch Road, and Domer Street Bridge. - Connections for pedestrians and cyclists that improve their mobility within and beyond the Plan area. - Extend Long Branch Trail north of Piney Branch Road along the pool and recreation center to connect to the Long Branch Pedestrian Bridge and Long Branch-Arliss Neighborhood Park. - Improve the Long Branch Trail crossing of Piney Branch Road.
-As part of Purple Line project, enhance the at-grade signalized crossing at Barron Street with upgraded signs, pavement markings, and other safety features. - Establish a non-park trail connector along neighborhood streets that will provide a route for cyclists and pedestrians to link the Long Branch Trail with the Sligo Creek Trail. - Establish a non-park recreational trail connector and loop within the Plan area showcasing culture and art that reflects the local character, and connecting to the Long Branch Trail as well as the other parks and open spaces in the Long Branch area.
+Improvements needed to enhance the safety and function of the park, as well as improve transportation circulation for the Plan area, include: - widening the Domer Avenue bridge to help improve (multimodal) pedestrian, bicycle, and vehicular transportation circulation in the Plan area. - selective removal of invasive vegetation to improve views into and across the park. - landscaping, paving, and signage where Piney Branch Road crosses the park and trail to strengthen the views into the park from the road and to alert motorists of trail users who may be crossing the road to access the recreation center and pool. - a new loop trail along both sides of the park on Garland Avenue, Barron Street, Piney Branch Road, and Domer Avenue Bridge. - Connections for pedestrians and cyclists that improve their mobility within and beyond the Plan area. - Extend Long Branch Trail north of Piney Branch Road along the pool and recreation center to connect to the Long Branch Pedestrian Bridge and Long Branch-Arliss Neighborhood Park. - Improve the Long Branch Trail crossing of Piney Branch Road.
+As part of Purple Line project, enhance the at-grade signalized crossing at Barron Street with upgraded signs, pavement markings, and other safety features. - Establish a non-park trail connector along neighborhood streets that will provide a route for cyclists and pedestrians to link the Long Branch Trail with the Sligo Creek Trail. - Establish a non-park recreational trail connector and loop within the Plan area that showcases culture and art reflecting local character, and that connects to the Long Branch Trail, as well as the other parks and open spaces in the Long Branch area.